 The first named Mesozoic reptile: Pterodactylus *Rarely will you see any other pterosaur in fiction, but if you do, it will either be Pterodactylus or Dimorphodon.
 In the original novel The Lost World (1912), the two scientists argue if the pterosaurs they meet are one of the two.
 Whatever kind they were, they are enormously oversizedóeven bigger than a Pteranodont.
 In Real Life both were not bigger than a large seagull.
 In recent stories, Pterodactylus and Dimorphodon were rarely (if ever) portrayed, but are common in documentaristic media due to their historical relevance.
 Pterodactylus was the first fossil recognized by science as belonging to a prehistoric animal completely different to the modern ones (well before the first dinosaurs); this happened in year 1809, when concepts like "extinct" and "antediluvian" (the word "prehistoric" came later) were still highly controversial.
 Obviously, Pterodactylus was the very first flying reptile ever found, and even early paleontologists tended to refer to the whole group as 'pterodactyls' long before the name Pterosaur was coined; this explains why pterodactyl has become the stock name of pterosaurs.
 Several Pterodactylus species were recognized in the past.
 Today only one has remained valid, Pterodactylus antiquus, about the same size of a Rhamphorhynchus.
 Some alleged Pterodactylus species were described from individuals no bigger than a sparrow: this led the genus to be described as "one of the tinies pterosaurs ever."
 Recent research suggests these specimens were actually juveniles, which deceptively resemble miniaturized adults.
 The fact that newborn pterosaurs were virtually identical to adults is a recent discovery which strongly astonished scientists and paleo-fans: none of the still-living fliers shows powered flight soon after its birth.
 Pterodactylus was one of the first appeared pterodactyloid pterosaurs (Late Jurassic Europe), and shared its habitat with the more archaic Rhamphorhynchus.
 Its body-shape was more similar to a miniaturized pteranodont than to a rhamphorhynch, with long, thin jaws, elongated wings, weak hindlimbs, small "wing-hands," and stubby tail.
 Usually depicted as a generic-as-it-gets pterosaur, the latest findings show it had a small crest made of skin on the back of its head.
 Moreover, its apparently generic teeth could have been specialized for something—-traditionally described as a fish- or insect-hunter, Pterodactylus could have been a filter-feeder in coastal lagoons (though not so specialized as another relative, Pterodaustro).

 A toothed toucan: Dimorphodon *Dimorphodon was a rhamphorhynchoid that lived in Early Jurassic, 190 mya.
 Found in England, it shared with Rhamphorhynchus the elongated stiffened tail, but we don't know if it had a "fin."
 Its more striking trait is its oversized skull, even bigger than the body itself!
 Despite appearences, the head of Dimorphodon was lightened by wide openings in the skull, and the animal couldnít have troubles to lift it, a bit like modern toucans and hornbills with their beaks.
 Its name, "two-shaped teeth," recalls that of the famous Dimetrodon ("two-measured teeth").
 It had two kinds of teeth (while most pterosaurs have only one).
 Some teeth were bigger and sparse among the smaller ones.
 With this kind of dentition, the feeding habits of Dimorphodon have always been matter of speculation.
 It could have been a fisher, a hunter of small land animals, an insectivore, or all these things.
 More archaic than Rhamphorhynchus, Dimorphodon shows several primitive traits which betray how dinosaurs and pterosaurs were closely related.
 The three free wing-fingers were strong and large-clawed, not unlike those of a feathered theropod.
-The hindlegs were long and powerful, and the animal could have walked bipedally used its long tail for balance.
+The hindlegs were long and powerful, and the animal was believed to have walked bipedally used its long tail for balance, but this is unlikely.
 Its stocky skull was more similar to a theropod dinosaur than to a pterosaur, with nasal openings on the tip of the nose (most pterosaurs had nostrils just in front of the eyes).
 A strange anatomical thing is one elongated digit in each hindfoot, which could have been attached to the wing membrane.
 If so, the dimorphodont could have used it to better-control the flight, like modern bats do with their feet.
 More evolved pterosaurs lost this super-toe altogether.
 Despite its primitive anatomy, Dimorphodon was a fully pterosaur with all the pterosaurian traits.
 (See also Eudimorphodon.)

 Other pterosaursSorry, these ones aren't here.
 If you're looking for Nyctosaurus, Pteranodon sternbergi, Dsungaripterus, Ornithocheirus, Anurognathus, and others, see here.